Modern History Playlist

 1937 Elections and Formation of Congress Ministries

-The 1937 provincial elections, held under the Government of India Act, 1935, marked the first large-scale electoral test for Indian nationalists.
-The Congress contested on a strong anti-colonial manifesto and emerged victorious in most provinces, forming ministries in 7 provinces by 1937.
+The 1937 Provincial Elections , held under the Government of India Act, 1935, marked the first large-scale electoral test for Indian nationalists.
+The Congress contested on a strong anti-colonial manifesto and emerged with a sweeping victory, forming ministries in seven provinces by July 1937, thereby demonstrating Indian capacity for self-governance.

-The 1937 provincial elections, held under the Government of India Act, 1935, marked the first large-scale electoral test for Indian nationalists.
-The Congress contested on a strong anti-colonial manifesto and emerged victorious in most provinces, forming ministries in 7 provinces by 1937.
+The 1937 Provincial Elections , held under the Government of India Act, 1935, marked the first large-scale electoral test for Indian nationalists.
+The Congress contested on a strong anti-colonial manifesto and emerged with a sweeping victory, forming ministries in seven provinces by July 1937, thereby demonstrating Indian capacity for self-governance.

 Congress Performance in 1937 Elections